-NBDRA Security and Privacy Topic Use Case Mapping Component and Interfaces Data Provider → End-point input validation Ensuring integrity of data collected from sensors Application Real-time security monitoring Sensors can detect abnormal Provider temperature/environmental conditions for packages with special requirements.
+NBDRA Component and Security and Privacy Topic Use Case Mapping Interfaces Data Provider \rightarrow End-point input validation Ensuring integrity of data collected from sensor Application Real-time security monitoring Sensors can detect abnormal Provider temperature/environmental conditions for packages with special requirements.
 They can also detect leaks/radiation.
 Data discovery and classification Secure data aggregation Securely aggregating data from sensors Application Privacy-preserving data analytics Sensor-collected data can be private and can Provider \rightarrow Data reveal information about the package and geo- Consumer information.
 The revealing of such information needs to preserve privacy.
-Compliance with regulations CH 1 10 '- Government access to data and The U.S. Department of Homeland Security freedom of expression concerns may monitor suspicious packages moving into/out of the country.
-[211] Data Provider ↔ Data-centric security such as into/out of the country.
-[211] Framework identity/policy-based encryption Provider Policy management for access Private, sensitive sensor data and package data control should only be available to authorized individuals.
+Compliance with regulations Government access to data and The U.S. Department of Homeland Security freedom of expression concerns may monitor suspicious packages moving - into/out of the country [233].
+Data Provider \leftrightarrow Data-centric security such as Framework identity/policy-based encryption Provider Policy management for access Private, sensitive sensor data and package data control should only be available to authorized individuals.
 Third-party commercial offerings may implement low-level access to the data.
 Computing on the encrypted data: See above section on "Transformation." searching/filtering/deduplicate/ FHE Audits Framework Securing data storage and Logging sensor data is essential for tracking Provider transaction logs packages.
 Sensor data at rest should be kept in secure data stores.
-Key management For encrypted data Security best practices for non- The diversity of sensor types and data types may relational data stores necessitate the use of non-relational data stores Security against DoS attacks Mark data di cold di commercia di Cold Data provenance Metadata should be cryptographically attached to the collected data so that the integrity of origin and progress can be assured.
-Complete preservation of provenance will sometimes mandate a separate Big Data application. mandate a separate Dig Data application.

-NBDRA Security and Privacy Topic Use Case Mapping Component and Interfaces Fabric Analytics for security intelligence Anomalies in sensor data can indicate tampering/fraudulent insertion of data traffic.
+Key management For encrypted data Security best practices for non- The diversity of sensor types and data types ma relational data stores necessitate the use of non-relational data stores Security against DoS attacks Data provenance Metadata should be cryptographically attached to the collected data so that the integrity of origin and progress can be assured.
+Complete preservation of provenance will sometimes mandate a separate Big Data application.
+Fabric Analytics for security intelligence Anomalies in sensor data can indicate tampering/fraudulent insertion of data traffic.
 Event detection Abnormal events such as cargo moving out of the way or being stationary for unwarranted periods can be detected.
 Forensics Analysis of logged data can reveal details of incidents after they occur.